-I have plans to start working on improving the curb appeal of our 1888 Victorian with some low maintenance perennials to help make landscaping as easy as possible.
+I have plans to start working on improving the curb appeal of our 1888 Victorian with some low-maintenance perennials to help make landscaping as easy as possible.

-If you want foliage, flowers, and form that create long-lasting curb appeal these low-maintenance plants will be ideal for you.
+Perennial plants that return each year are the backbone of a beautiful low maintenance landscape.
+If you want foliage, flowers, and form that creates long-lasting curb appeal, these low-maintenance plants will be ideal for you.

 Landscaping Tip!
 You’ll want to avoid any that are labeled “invasive.”
 Invasive plants are often non-native species that show a tendency to spread out of control and kill off the plants you actually want in your yard.

 6 Best Low Maintenance Perennials for Easy Landscaping